 It’s interesting how most AI initiatives end up being discussions about humans.
 On the IT level, it’s no different.
-AI projects are often a story of two teams, two types of workflows, and two ways of getting things done—and how to bridge the gap between them.
+AI projects are often a story of two teams, two types of workflows, and two ways of getting things done.

-Emily Potyraj, an AI Solutions Architect here at Pure, wrote an excellent article that explains this concept of model debt and friction between teams.
-She notes that IT teams are typically in charge of building out the infrastructure for AI teams, but these aren’t your typical software projects.
-The data pipelines required look a lot different than traditional software data pipelines.
+The concept of model debt and friction between teams explains how IT teams typically in charge of building out the infrastructure for AI teams tend to struggle.
+These aren’t your typical software projects—the data pipelines look a lot different than traditional software data pipelines.
 They can reside and move between on-premises, in hybrid clouds, or on the edge.

-Trying to shoehorn new data initiatives into an old way of wrangling data can lead to issues:
+Trying to shoehorn new data initiatives can lead to issues: